Life in DeLand

 Preparing a Budget

-- You will be able to choose a savings or checking account and get an ATM (automated teller machine) card to access the funds in your account.
+- If you open a bank account, you will be able to choose a savings or checking account and get an ATM (automated teller machine) card to access the funds in your account.

 Planning for Meals at Stetson University